sgmurphy/wordpress-plugins/astra-sites/readme.txt

 6. Use the power of AI with a single click to write copy, proofread, translate content into different languages.
 Adjust content length and tone seamlessly for maximum appeal.

 == Changelog ==

+v4.1.7 - 22-April-2024
+- Improvement: Hardened the security of the plugin.

 v4.1.6 - 09-April-2024
 - Fix: Resolved issue with Media library not functioning properly.